Residential Housing for Queer and Trans Students

 Residence Life Office Services

-The Office of Residence Life contacts gender-variant and trans students and helps them find the most comfortable living option for them—they can live wherever they want.
-This is done by Jess (email@example.com), who reaches out to students whose answer to the sex and gender questions are different.
+Residence Life contacts gender-variant and trans students and helps them find the most comfortable living option for them—they can live wherever they want.
+This is done by Jess (firstname.lastname@example.org), who reaches out to students whose answer to the biological sex and gender identity questions are different.
+A student may also reach out proactively to Residence Life by emailing email@example.com with any questions regarding their housing situation.

 Housing Requests and Concerns Procedures

-Students can contact the Office of Residence Life to request gender-neutral housing and can also make an appointment to meet with someone from the office.
+Students can contact Residence Life to request gender-neutral housing and can also make an appointment to meet with someone from the office.

-Griffin GearUp is a great opportunity to get to know other first-year students and try to find people you feel comfortable around.
+There are many opportunities to get to know other first-year students and find people you feel comfortable around.
 If you find someone you’re comfortable with, you can create roommate groups in your housing application, but all parties must accept.

-If you end up in a living situation that at any point feels uncomfortable because of your identity, you can come to the Office of Residence Life during business hours or call the RA on-call after hours to find a comfortable and safe living situation.
+If you end up in a living situation that at any point feels uncomfortable because of your identity, you can come to Residence Life during business hours or call the RA on-call after hours to find a comfortable and safe living situation.

-If you have questions about housing for transgender, non-binary, and non-cisgendered students, email the Office of Residence Life at firstname.lastname@example.org.
+If you have questions about housing for transgender, non-binary, and non-cisgendered students, email Residence Life at firstname.lastname@example.org.